davetaz/openactive-crossfilter/learning.md

             return '<item>' + '<h1>' + session.data.name + '</h1>' + '<p>' + session.data.description + '</p>' + '</item>';
         });

-**Note** Here we are not appending, but rather just returning a set of things to display for each session in one long line.
+>**Note:** Here we are not appending, but rather returning a set of things to display for each session in one long line.
 Some extra tags have been added for style.

 Finally, add these lines under `dataGrid`:

       .dimension(activity)
       .section(function(item) {